kinderp/docker101/README.md

 ![](https://github.com/kinderp/docker101/blob/master/images/vm_vs_container.jpeg)

-In order to understand why container technology replaced the previous one, virtual machines, we weed to go back in 90s years when IT company still owned its own physical servers.
+In order to understand why container technology replaced the previous one, virtual machines, we weed to go back in 90s years when IT companies still owned their own physical servers.
 In that gold erea did already exist one big rule:  use one server for deploying only one business application, in other words do not share a single production execution environment for two or more applications.
 This rule: **one single and secure isolated execution environmen** was caused by two main reasons: